elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Promises use the Microtask Queue to schedule the execution of their "then" and "catch" callbacks, ensuring these callbacks are executed after the current synchronous code finishes and before any other tasks.<br />
+  <div><strong>Interview Response:</strong> Promises use the Microtask Queue to schedule the execution of their "then" and "catch" callbacks, ensuring these callbacks are executed after the current synchronous code finishes and before any other tasks.
   </div>
   </div>
 </details>